 A few months after the site went on-line, I suggested to Ian that since we had the rosters of the other companies of the battalion, that we should add them to the site.
 Doing this seemed to open the floodgates.
 We began to receive emails from the families of the members of these companies.
 Many were asking us for information on their relatives.
 They were also willing to send us photos and other items that they had.
 Most of the families simply wanted to tell us "Thank You" for remembering their relatives.
 The emails came from as close as Forest Park, a suburb of Chicago, just to the east of Proviso, to as far away as New Zealand, Taiwan, Hong Kong, Germany, and the Netherlands.

 During the many school years that have passed, the site has evolved into something none of us could have imagined.
 Over the years, we have helped families of the other two units that made up the Provisional Tank Group.
 Because of this, we added the names of the members of 17th Ordnance and the 194th Tank Battalion to the site.
 We have also helped families of men who fought on Bataan but were not members of the tank group.
 Although our primary focus still is to tell the story of the 192nd Tank Battalion, we recently added pages to honor the former students of Proviso Township High School who died during World War II and Viet Nam.

 We have also gone through changes in personnel through the years.
 Renee left the school district in 2002.
 She was replaced with social studies teachers Cathy McCaffrey, who left in 2004, and Trish Howard.
 Ian left the school district in 2007.
-Trish and I promise that we will continue to attempt to tell the stories of these men who fought so hard, for so long, with so little.
+Trish was transferred to Proviso Math & Science in 2012.
+I promise that I will continue to attempt to tell the stories of these men who fought so hard, for so long, with so little.

 - Jim Opolony